MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

 * Sync corporate files with OneDrive
 * Access internal apps

-This article describes how to recognize SandBlast Mobile Protect threat alerts and what to do to resolve them.
+This article describes how to use the app to view and resolve threats so that you can maintain your access to these resources.

 ## Set up SandBlast Mobile Protect app
 Complete the following steps to set up SandBlast Mobile Protect on your device.